 There are some companies in the logistics industry, especially in parcel delivery services that have been able to scale their business by streamlining all aspects of their operations, like FedEx, UPS or lately Amazon.
 However, most companies in logistics are not as advanced concerning end-to-end integration.

 Amazon and other modern logistics companies alike are forcing older logistics firms to improve the way they operate.
-The logistics industry needs to become more efficient, as customers are requiring certain service with certain price.
+The logistics industry needs to become more efficient, as customers require certain service with certain price.
 This is why logistics providers – whether shipping lines, air cargo firms, road and rail logistics firms – need to develop their operations to be able to respond to the increasing efficiency requirement of their customers.
 They need to integrate their systems to be able to share the data and ensure that the customers get exactly the services they need for their operations.

 I believe Youredi will have a significant role in helping companies to develop connectivity across their ecosystem.